Dhruvbam/Programming-Principles/README.md

 ![image](https://github.com/Dhruvbam/Programming-Principles/blob/main/Images/ss.jpg)

 ## About
-This repository contains 10 lab projects completed as part of the **CS1412: Programming Principles** course at Texas Tech University.
-Each lab focuses on a different foundational concept in C programming, covering topics such as arithmetic operations, string manipulation, file handling, dynamic memory allocation, and data structures like arrays, structs, and linked lists.
+This repository showcases 10 lab projects from the **CS1412: Programming Principles** course at Texas Tech University.
+Each lab targets a core concept in C programming, offering hands-on practice with essential topics like arithmetic operations, string manipulation, file handling, dynamic memory management, and data structures including arrays, structs, and linked lists.
+Through these projects, I developed a solid grounding in the principles of C programming, enhancing my ability to write efficient, organized, and reliable code.

 ## Labs Overview

 1. **Lab 1: Tip Calculator**
    - **Topic:** Basic Input/Output and Arithmetic Operations
-   - **Description:** Implements a program to calculate the tip per person and total bill per person based on user input.
+   - **Description:** Develops a practical tool to calculate tips and total bill amounts per person, showcasing skills in handling user inputs and performing arithmetic operations.

 2. **Lab 2: Orbital Speed Calculation**
    - **Topic:** Mathematical Computations and Functions
-   - **Description:** Calculates the orbital speed of a satellite using functions for mathematical operations.
+   - **Description:** Computes the orbital speed of a satellite given its altitude, highlighting proficiency in mathematical computations and function-based programming.

 3. **Lab 3: Prime Numbers and String Manipulation**
    - **Topic:** Loops, Prime Number Calculation, and String Operations
-   - **Description:** Focuses on prime number calculation and string manipulation through functions.
+   - **Description:** Features functions to calculate prime numbers up to a specified limit and to reverse a string, demonstrating mastery of loops and foundational string operations.

+4. **Lab 4: Unique Array Elements**
+   - **Topic:** Arrays and Element Uniqueness
+   - **Description:** Identifies and displays unique elements in an array, illustrating skills in array handling and efficient data processing.

+5. **Lab 5: String Character Analysis**
+   - **Topic:** String Manipulation and Character Counting
+   - **Description:** Analyzes strings to count occurrences of uppercase letters, lowercase letters, vowels, and digits, highlighting attention to detail and understanding of character data types.

+6. **Lab 6: Palindrome Checker**
+   - **Topic:** Recursion and String Manipulation
+   - **Description:** Implements a recursive approach to determine if a string is a palindrome, showcasing recursive problem-solving techniques and string manipulation.

+7. **Lab 7: Bacterial Data Search**
+   - **Topic:** File Handling and Data Search
+   - **Description:** Reads bacterial data from an external file and allows users to search for specific triplet combinations, demonstrating skills in file I/O and structured data search.

+8. **Lab 8: Basic String Encryption and Decryption**
+   - **Topic:** String Manipulation and Basic Encryption
+   - **Description:** Provides basic encryption and decryption functionalities by shifting character values, illustrating introductory concepts in data encryption and secure string handling.

-4. **Lab 4: Matrix Transposition**
+9. **Lab 9: Matrix Transposition**
    - **Topic:** Arrays and Matrix Operations
-   - **Description:** Transposes a given matrix using nested loops and two-dimensional arrays.
+   - **Description:** Transposes a matrix by switching rows and columns, demonstrating practical use of two-dimensional arrays and matrix manipulation.

-5. **Lab 5: Encryption and Decryption**
-   - **Topic:** String Manipulation and Character Operations
-   - **Description:** Encrypts and decrypts strings by manipulating the ASCII values of characters.

-6. **Lab 6: Employee Management System**
-   - **Topic:** Structs and File Handling
-   - **Description:** A system to manage employee records with functions to add, delete, and modify records stored in a file.

-7. **Lab 7: Complex Number Arithmetic**
-   - **Topic:** Structs and Operator Overloading
-   - **Description:** Performs arithmetic operations on complex numbers using C structs.

-8. **Lab 8: Student Record Management**
-   - **Topic:** Structs, File Handling, and Dynamic Memory Allocation
-   - **Description:** Manages student records by utilizing dynamic memory allocation, structs, and file handling.

-9. **Lab 9: Polynomial Arithmetic**
-   - **Topic:** Linked Lists and Dynamic Data Structures
-   - **Description:** Uses linked lists to perform arithmetic operations on polynomials.

 10. **Lab 10: Inventory Management System**
     - **Topic:** Structs, File Handling, and Conditional Logic
-    - **Description:** Manages inventory data using file handling and structs to check if items need restocking.
+    - **Description:** Reads and processes inventory data from a file to identify items requiring restocking, showcasing struct-based data organization and conditional decision-making.

 ### Built With
 - <a href="https://en.wikipedia.org/wiki/C_(programming_language)" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white" width="36" height="36" alt="C Programming" /></a> **C**: The core programming language used for all lab assignments.